Lemoncode/angular2-sample-app/02 Navigation/README.md

 # Router

-We are going to use [@angular/router](https://www.npmjs.com/package/@angular/router) like routing library.
+We are going to use [@angular/router](https://www.npmjs.com/package/@angular/router) as routing library.

+Le't start by creating a file under _src/routes.ts_ this file will hold the routes definitions and component mappings.

 ## Routes Definition
 ### src/routes.ts